 Frederic Whyte is a Suffolk-based landscape and garden designer.
-In addition to working across East Anglia and London, he works across the UK and in Italy.
+In addition to working in East Anglia and London, his portfolio includes projects throughout the UK and Italy.

 Garden design is a second career for Frederic.
 His background in teaching and Ph.D. research in English Literature provide him with a rich background of cultural source material from which to draw inspiration.
 In addition to designing, he studies the history of gardens.
 His life-long interest in the visual arts and extensive horticultural knowledge, help him create carefully-balanced, but exciting studies in planting style, colour, texture and form to complement elegant, formal garden layouts.